AdobeDocs/media-analytics.en/help/reporting/metrics/full-screen-streams-impacted.md

 ## How this metric is calculated

-This flag is set the first time a full-screen state-start event is received during the session.
+The media backend sets this flag the first time a full-screen state-start event is received during the session.
 The metric is reported on the close call.

 | Reporting system | Source |
 | --- | --- |